 Skip to Main Content

-Through the Miami University Center for Assistive Technology (MUCAT) Design Innovation Competition, students can submit a project proposal, work with mentors and field experts to develop prototypes, and pitch their prototype to experienced judges for the chance to receive a $25,000 prize toward development of their design.
+Through the Miami University Center for Assistive Technology (MUCAT) Design Innovation Competition, students can submit a project proposal, work with mentors and field experts to develop prototypes, and pitch their prototype to experienced judges.

 Timeline